sebogh/panache/README.md

-# armor
+# panache

-armor adds styles to Pandoc.
+panache adds styles to Pandoc.

-armor was very much inspired by [panzer].
+panache was very much inspired by [panzer].
 In fact, parts of it (e.g. some of the YAML-language) where shamelessly stolen from it.

-armor is different from panzer in that implements a kind of "challenge response method".
+panache is different from panzer in that implements a kind of "challenge response method".
 Through that, a Markdown document may specify "context-dependend" styles.
 Assume, for example, a document with the following Pandoc metadata-block:

 ```yaml
 ---